Frequently Asked Questions

 What are the speeds in each division?

 This chart shows the average and top speeds for each division and the safety requirements.
+Refer to the Rules and Regulations for full details.

 Group Safety Average Speed